jwschoi/solar/README.md

-# solar
+# Solar Energy Savings Calculator

+Solar Energy Savings Calculator is a Python program that calculates the savings for a commercial location with the installation of solar panels.
+Hourly kWh values from PV Watts API, and utility rates can be updated in tariffs_csv.csv.

-TOU Hour Changes Guide:
+TOU Hour CSV Guide:

 Top Row (summer):
 x1, x2: Summer off peak morning start, evening end